miquelht13/MED-TransversalProject/README.md

 # MED - Transversal Project
-Documentation summary and codes respository for our MED - Transversal Project
+Documentation summary and codes respository for our Transversal Project from the [Master's degree in Applications and Technologies for Unmanned Aircraft Systems (Drones)](https://eetac.upc.edu/en/study/masters-degrees/med) program.
+See below our path working in this project!

 ## Development of a C-UAS application: Drone Tracking System
 [insertar GIF de la App] [insertar GIF del servo moviendose]